OctopusDeploy/blog/blog/2020-10/shaping-config-as-code/index.md

 We are certainly not the first product to implement this feature.
 Many of the tools in our ecosystem have git integration.
 This gave us the opportunity to play with various implementations and to develop a sense of what made the difference between an enjoyable, and not so enjoyable, experience.

-In particular there were a few patterns we wanted to avoid if possible.
+It became clear that there are a few patterns we would like to avoid.

 ### Anti-pattern #1: Git DB